by Jon (Updated on 2015-10-21)

 How can we use Actor Customization to make this work?

-In a gist, we want to create a “Switch” behavior that, given a “Door” actor, will tell that Door actor to open up when our Hero steps (collides) on the switch.
+In a gist, we'll create a “Switch” behavior that, given a “Door” actor, will tell that Door actor to open up when our Hero steps (collides) on the switch.
 (The switch should also visually change to a pressed-down state)

-Through Actor Customization, we can customize each instance of a switch to open up a particular door when pressed.
+Through Actor Customization, we can customize each instance of a switch, so each one will open up a particular door when pressed.

-(Note: I’m explaining how this works for this scenario.
-You’ll need to tweak the approach to fit your needs.)
+Note: As always, these explanations are for learning purposes.
+You’ll need to tweak the approach to fit your game's needs.

-3) Left-click the left switch, then click the Inspector tab on the right.
-Click the “Customize” check box in the Inspector.
+Left-click the left switch (there are two switches total).
+Then, click the Inspector tab on the right.
+Click the Customize check box in the Inspector.

-4) Notice that you now have full control over what behaviors are attached to this particular switch!
+Notice that you now have full control over what behaviors are attached to this particular switch.

-7) Finally, configure the other switch to open the other door.
+- Finally, configure the right switch to open the right door.
 Test again.

-You’ve customized the switch so that when that switch is pressed, the left door opens.
+You’ve customized the switches so that when the left/right switch is pressed, the left/right door opens.